lugaxker/SL-wallet/README.md

 ### In progress

-Handle a peer connexion in order to get wallet information. `network.py`
+Handle a peer connexion in order to get wallet information.
+Inventory command?
+IPv6 support?`network.py`

 Store keys and other information (addresses, transactions). `wallet.py`